-Season in Japan: April - May
+Season in Japan: April - May 2022

-Nemophila season in Japan: April - May
+Nemophila season in Japan: Mid-April - early May 2022

-Iris season in Japan: May-July
+Iris season in Japan: May-July 2022

 The iris plant was introduced to Japan centuries ago, and since then this delicate flower has bloomed every summer to create a very charming vista.
-They can be seen from May to July, but in Tokyo you can catch the Katsushika Shobu Matsuri, or Iris Festival, in Horikiri Shobuen (Horikirishobuen Station).
+They can be seen from May to July, but in Tokyo, you can catch the Katsushika Shobu Matsuri, or Iris Festival, in Horikiri Shobuen (Horikirishobuen Station).

-Sunflower season in Japan: July-August
+Sunflower season in Japan: July-August 2022

 From July to August the world famous sunflower blooms, these tall plants with large yellow flowers are so popular that sunflower festivals are held.
 But, who can blame people – a field of sunflowers is really pretty!
 Some recommended locations include Akeno Himawari Batake (Akeno Sunflower Field), Yamanashi Prefecture, Kiyose Sunflower Festival in Tokyo (Kiyose Station), and at Sakura Furusato Hiroba in Chiba Prefecture.

-Hydrangea season in Japan: Mid June - Mid July
+Hydrangea season in Japan: Mid June - Mid July 2022

-This plant is associated with the rainy season in Japan, so if you see it then it might be raining, or about to rain.
-The best time to see them is from mid-June to mid-July, there are a number of varieties of this plant, native to Japan, but one in particular is noteworthy as its leaves are brewed to make a sweet tea (Hydrangea serrata).
+This plant is associated with the rainy season in Japan, so if you see it, then it might be raining or about to rain.
+The best time to see them is from mid-June to mid-July, there are many varieties of this plant native to Japan, but one, in particular, is noteworthy as its leaves are brewed to make a sweet tea (Hydrangea serrata).

-Lavender season in Japan: Early July - Early August
+Lavender season in Japan: Early July - Early August 2022

 Cosmos season in Japan: Late August - Early October

 Just as we can think of plum and cherry blossoms heralding the start of spring, so do the multicolored cosmos flowers indicate the start of autumn.
 They appear across Japan as they are relatively easy to grow and come in different colors; one field may appear like gold while another pink.
 You are also spoilt for choice in seeing these, cosmos flowers can be seen near Mt.
-Fuji at Hana no Miyako Koen (Lake Yamanaka), Sakura Furusato Hiroba in Chiba Prefecture and Showa Memorial Park in Tokyo (Tachikawa Station).
+Fuji at Hana no Miyako Koen (Lake Yamanaka), Sakura Furusato Hiroba in Chiba Prefecture, and Showa Memorial Park in Tokyo (Tachikawa Station).
 They may be seen at Kurihama Flower World (Kurihama Station) south of Tokyo.

-Spider lily season in Japan: Late September - Early October
+Spider lily season in Japan: Late September - Early October 2022

 As the name might indicate, this flower does look a bit like a big spider – but don’t worry it won’t bite.
 It is an unusual, but pretty flower, and it is a welcome sight to see in autumn.
 Just an hour away from Tokyo you can see over a million of them at the spider lily festival held in Kinchakuda Park, Saitama Prefecture (Koma Station).

-Chrysanthemum season in Japan: September - Mid November
+Chrysanthemum season in Japan: September - Mid November 2022

 This isn’t a flower, but during the autumn visitors to Japan are given a real treat as the leaves turn different shades of red and yellow, it creates a really beautiful sight.
 They can be seen in cities and the countryside, basically anywhere there are trees!

-Peony season in Japan: Late November - Mid February
+Peony season in Japan: Late November - Mid February 2022

-Winter is not really the time of year when we would even dream of seeing blooming flowers, but even in the depths of winter you can be surprised by the sight of large colorful flowers.
-Winter peonies bloom from November to January, and in areas where snow is expected they are often protected with straw covers.
+Winter is not really the time of year when we would even dream of seeing blooming flowers, but even in the depths of winter, you can be surprised by the sight of large colorful flowers.
+Winter peonies bloom from November to January, and in areas where snow is expected, they are often protected with straw covers.
 Check out Hamarikyu Gardens in Tokyo (Shimbashi Station) or Toshogu Shrine in Ueno Park (Ueno Station) to catch the surprising sight of beautiful flowers in winter!

 9-88, Uenokouen, Taitou-ku, Tokyo, 110-0007